sourabhakula/nyc-rideshare-strategy/README.md

 ---

-**A note on AI use:** I used AI tools in a limited way during early exploration, mainly to build context around NYC ride-hailing regulations and market structure.
+**A note on AI use:** I used AI tools during early exploration, mainly to build context around NYC ride-hailing regulations and market structure.